polojko/rr-sample/README.md

 ## Instructions

 This site utilizes [React/REdux](https://react-redux.js.org/).
-In order to see in broswer, please install [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension).
+In order to see it in browser, please install [Redux DevTools](https://github.com/zalmoxisus/redux-devtools-extension).

 Other libraries used:
 * [Lodash](https://lodash.com/)